anyscale/templates/templates/endpoints_v2/AdvancedModelConfigs.md

 ## Engine config

 Engine is the abstraction for interacting with a model.
-It is responsible for scheduling and running the model inside a Ray Actor worker group.
+It is responsible for scheduling and running the model.

 The `engine_config` section specifies the Hugging Face model ID (`model_id`), how to initialize it and what parameters to use when generating tokens with an LLM.